JsCommunity/strict-timeout/README.md

 > `setTimeout()` that throws instead of misbehaving with large delays

-A value larger than 2147483647 milliseconds (~25 days) is too large to fit into a signed 32-bit integer, which is not supported by some JS engines stores it, which will silently use 1 millisecond instead.
+A value larger than 2147483647 milliseconds (~25 days) is too large to fit into a signed 32-bit integer, which is not supported by some JS engines, which will silently use 1 millisecond instead.

 Such a surprising behavior is a very bad idea and has caused me issues a couple of times.

-This module export a small wrapper around `setTimeout` which will throws a `RangeError` if the specified delay is above this value.
+This module exports a small wrapper around `setTimeout` which will throw a `RangeError` if the specified delay is above this value.

 ## Install